luis-zapata-b/blog/content/en/home/posts.md

 # Order that this section appears on the page.
 weight: 60

-title: Posts personales
+title: Personal Posts
-subtitle: Ideas personales y diversas
+subtitle: Personal ideas

 content:
   # Page type to display.
 E.g. post, talk, publication...